top of page

 Year / 2017

-The name RRR stands for Rice-Reinforced Rolls.
+The name RRR stands for Rice-Reinforced Roll.
 They are made of rice, sawdust and jute.
 The legs of the stool look robust and heavy, but they are cylindrical so the stool is actually light.

 -